San999-dev/Auth-Api-Integration/README.md

 🔐 Static Token-Based Authentication (Frontend)

 📖 Overview

 This is a static web application that implements token-based authentication entirely in the frontend.
 It includes the following features:

-User Registration
+1.User Registration

-User Login
+2.User Login

-Forgot Password
+3.Forgot Password

-Change Password
+4.Change Password

-Dashboard / Welcome Screen
+5.Dashboard / Welcome Screen

-Token Storage and Validation
+6.Token Storage and Validation

 Logout

 The app uses a mock API implemented via localStorage for demonstration purposes, simulating real API authentication.

 A token is generated upon login, stored locally, and validated on every page load.

 🎯 Features
 Authentication Screens:

 Login – Enter credentials to authenticate.

 Register – Create a new user account.